BILL NO A02118A

 upon request of the AG or if there is a lawsuit alleging payment of

-Section eighteen amends section 104-A of the NPCL to increase various
+Section nineteen amends section 104-A of the NPCL to increase various

 filing fees by ten dollars.

-Section nineteen amends section 116 of the NPCL to create the state
+Section twenty amends section 116 of the NPCL to create the state

 board training consortium.

-Section twenty amends section 97-j of the state finance law to
+Section twenty-one amends section 97-j of the state finance law to

 accountability in New York State's public charities, and improve their